Adversarial Examples for Models of Code: Evaluation

 \subsubsection{Metrics}

-We measure the success rate of the different defense approaches in preventing the adversarial attack and increasing robustness.
-When evaluating alternative defenses, it is also important to measure the performance of the original model while using the defense, \emph{but not under attack}: an overly defensive approach can lead to $100\%$ robustness at the cost of reduced prediction performance.
+We measured the success rate of the different defense approaches in preventing the adversarial attack and increasing robustness.
+When evaluating alternative defenses, it is also important to measure the performance of the original model while using the defense, \emph{but not under attack}.
+An overly defensive approach can lead to $100\%$ robustness at the cost of reduced prediction performance.

-To tune the threshold $\sigma$ of the \emph{Outlier Detection} defense, we thus balance the following factors: \begin{inparaenum}[(1)] \item the robustness of the model using this defense; and \item the F1 score the model using this defense, while not under attack. \end{inparaenum} We tuned the threshold on the validation set, and chose $\sigma = 2.7$ since it leads to $75\%$ robustness against non-targeted attack with the cost of $2\%$ degradation in F1 score while not under attack.
+To tune the threshold $\sigma$ of the \emph{Outlier Detection} defense, we balanced the following factors: \begin{inparaenum}[(1)] \item the robustness of the model using this defense; and \item the F1 score of the model using this defense, while not under attack. \end{inparaenum} We tuned the threshold on the validation set, and chose $\sigma = 2.7$ since it led to $75\%$ robustness against non-targeted attack at the cost of $2\%$ degradation in F1 score while not under attack.
 However, this threshold can be tuned according to the desired needs in the trade-off between performance and defense (see \Cref{subsubsec:tradeoff}).